yt-dlp/yt-dlp/README.md

                                      when used along with --max-sleep-interval
                                      (Alias: --min-sleep-interval)
     --max-sleep-interval SECONDS     Maximum number of seconds to sleep.
-Can only be used along with --min-sleep-
+Can only be used along with --min-sleep-interval
-                                     interval
     --sleep-subtitles SECONDS        Number of seconds to sleep before each subtitle download